8155/LE/ob.md

 - starts new process using `channel` and `definitionCode` parameters
 - returns unique identification of started process using `idProcess` parameter
 - parameter options, return codes, and complete API description to be find here [link]()
-- parameters are not sent as a standard part of URL, instead an Object is created and parameters are sent as it's Payload
+- parameters are not sent as a part of URL (URII params), instead an Object is created and parameters are sent as a payload within its body properties

 Example:
 ```